 Job and Salary Outlook

-Thanks to increased adoption of computers, mobile phones and IoT devices, modern businesses and government agencies have more access to data than ever before.
-This data can be used increase profitability and make sounds decisions.
+Thanks to the increased adoption of computers, mobile phones and IoT devices, modern businesses and government agencies have more access to data than ever before.
+This data can be used to increase profitability and make sounds decisions.
 But ONLY if the data can be analyzed to find actionable insights.
 And this is where individuals with an economics degree come in.
-For this reason, those holding an economics degree can be certain they will be in high demand for years to come!
+As data continue to become new gold for businesses to thrive and succeed, those holding an economics degree can be certain they will be in high demand for years to come!

 If you have an interest in finance and business and are looking for a generalist degree that will allow you to move into a diverse array of industries, this is the degree for you!
-A bachelor of science in business administration will give you the knowledge and tools so you can run a business, become an effective leader, and project manage.
-Your coursework will focus on leadership skills, writing business plans, marketing, human resource regulations, and effective project management methodologies.
+A bachelor of science in business administration will give you the knowledge and tools so you can run a business, become an effective leader or project manager, etc. Your coursework will focus on leadership skills, writing business plans, marketing, human resource regulations, and effective project management methodologies.
 Upon graduation, individuals may choose to work in a variety of fields such as marketing, sales, management and more.